 Points to note fitting a BBS01/2 – Note that the supplied brake levers with sensors are only suitable for hybrids and MTBs with cable brakes, not road bikes with drop bars.
 Sensors to fit non-standard or hydraulic levers can be bought separately.
 Personally, I am ok with not using brake sensors and fitting them neatly to road levers would be a challenge.
 The motor will still operate without brake sensors/levers fitted.
 It’s quite easy to ride without the sensors… if you want to stop the motor, just stop pedalling.

-It was actually pretty straightforward on our Cannondale but this is the fourth fitting of a BBS01 I have done.
+Fitting the Bafang was pretty straightforward on our Cannondale but this is the fourth fitting of a BBS01 I have done.
 I first needed to remove the original stoker’s chainset and front derailleur – as shown in the videos.
 Once this was done the Bafang motor and integrated bottom bracket slides in from the drive-side.
 The cable guide under the BB made it tight but I used a rubber mallet to drift the motor into place and the rear gear cable was still free to move.

 The original Cannondale BB was an ISIS drive and the Bafang is a square taper (diamond) as can be seen above and in the picture of the cranks below.
 The drive side uses the right hand crank that comes with the motor.
 On a solo the left hand crank would also be used, but on a tandem with left side timing chain, the stoker’s left crank may need replacing with a square taper crank and spider for the timing chain unless the original BB is also a square taper.
 I ordered a left hand tandem crank from Spa Cycles, square taper, black, 5 arm, similar to the unchanged pilot’s timing chain crank/spider, but the replacement spider was 110 bcd and the old spider was 104 bcd, so I also had to buy a 42T 5 hole 110 bcd chainring to fit the new crank/spider.